-CAUTION: Be sure the surfaces to be bedded are clean and dry.
+CAUTION; Be sure the surfaces to be bedded are clean and dry.

-Apply a 2mm (1/16") thick layer of marine sealant around the flange of the housing that contacts the hull and up the sidewall of the housing (Figure 4 or 5).
-The sealant must extend 6mm (1/4") higher than the combined thickness of the hull, washer, hull nut, and any spacer.
+Apply a 2mm (1/16") thick layer of marine sealant around the flange of the housing that contacts the hull and up the sidewall of the housing (see Figure 4 or 5).
+The sealant must extend 6mm (1/4") higher than the combined thickness of the hull, washer(s), and the hull nut.
 This will ensure there is marine sealant in the threads to seal the hull and to hold the hull nut securely in place.

 Stainless steel housing in a metal hull-To prevent electrolytic corrosion, the stainless steel housing must be isolated from the metal hull.
-Slide the isolation bushing onto the housing (Figure 5).
-Apply additional marine sealant to the surfaces of the isolation bushing that will contact the hull, filling any cavities in and around the bushing.
+Slide the isolation bushing onto the housing (see Figure 5).
+Apply additional marine sealant to the surfaces of the bushing that will contact the hull, filling any cavities in and around the isolation bushing.